bluurryy/cargo-insert-docs/docs/config.md

 #### Commands

-For the cli, these are not arguments but subcommands instead.
+For the cli, these are not arguments but subcommands instead and calling the subcommand sets the other field to `false`.

 |Field|Type|Default|Description|
 |---|---|---|---|